OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_list_thumbnails.md

 ## Optional query parameters

-This method supports the `$select` [OData puery parameter](../concepts/optional-query-parameters.md) to customize the response.
+This method supports the `$select` [OData query parameter](../concepts/optional-query-parameters.md) to customize the response.

 ## Response